yanqiw/online-development-runtime-practices/README.md

 docker run --name project-name-git -v your/host/workdir:/workspace -p YOUR_HOST_PORT:22 project-name-git-repo
 ```
 __YOUR_HOST_PORT__ should not be 22, as the 22 already be used by the host SSH service.

+__your/host/workdir__ should be a folder on the VM, such as /workspace/code

 For example: you can use 2233
 ```shell